spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

 1. In the Unity Editor, navigate to **File** > **Build Settings**, and ensure that **iOS** is selected.
 Selection is indicated by a Unity logo that appears next to the name of the selected platform.<br>
 If iOS is not selected, select it and then select **Switch Platform**.
 1. Select **Build**.
 This prompts you to choose where to save the XCode project that Unity generates.
 Select a directory and Unity generates the XCode project.
-1. After the build has finished, Unity opens the folder containing the project.
-Open the project in XCode, select the Project root, go to **General** > **Signing** and sign the project.
+1. After the build has finished, Unity opens the folder containing the project in Finder.
+You must then open the project directory and then open the `.xcodeproj` file in XCode.
+1. In XCode, in the Navigation Area, select the **Project root**.
+1. Still in Xcode, now in the Editor Area, select **General** > **Signing** and sign the project.

     > **TIP:**  If you choose **Build and Run** instead of **Build** Unity generates the XCode project, automatically opens it for you and starts the build to install the game on the connected device.
-This will most likely fail, because you need to first sign the application as described above.
+This will most likely fail upon your first attempt, because you need to sign the application as described above prior to running it.
     >
     > For subsequent runs you will be prompted to pick an XCode project directory again (with the one you chose previously pre-selected).
 You can either generate a new project, append or replace an existing one.
 In subsequent runs, if you've set up provisioning and choose to append an existing project, you can use **Build and Run** to trigger a project run automatically once the XCode project has been generated.

+1. Still in Xcode, click the Play button in the top left of the window.
 1. Once the game is running on your device, you see an empty text field and a **Connect** button: enter the local IP address of your computer in the text field and select **Connect**.
 1. Play the game on your mobile device.